BibleChorus/BibleChorusNextRepl/Reference/songs_table_reference.md

 - The `genres` column is now an array of text, allowing for multiple genres per song.
 - Consider adding a `views` or `play_count` column for tracking song popularity.
 - The old `genre` column has been removed in favor of the new `genres` array column.
+- The `search_vector` and associated triggers enable efficient full-text search across multiple fields.
+- The `verses_text` column stores concatenated Bible verse references for improved searchability.
+- Regular maintenance of the search vector and associated indexes may be required for optimal performance.

 ## Recent Changes

+- Added `search_vector` column for full-text search capabilities.
+- Added `verses_text` column to store concatenated Bible verse references.
+- Created new indexes to support efficient filtering and searching.
+- Implemented triggers to keep `search_vector` and `verses_text` updated.
 - Removed the `genre` column (string type)
 - Added the `genres` column (text[] type) to store multiple genres as an array